aaronvb/aws_lambda_go_scraper/README.md

 Next, create 3 environment variables: `RECIPIENT` will be the email which receives the notification, `SENDER` which will be the email address that sends the notification, and last `SES_LOCATION` which is the location of your SES(ie: us-west-2).

 Finally, make sure the role which the AWS Lambda function is using has permission to Amazon SES.
-Also, don't forget to add the email address to SES and verify it so it can receives emails.
+Also, don't forget to add the email address to SES and verify it so it can receive emails.

 ### Running the function
 Create a test event.
 In the event data pass a JSON hash which has a key `urls` and a string value with the urls you want to scrape, separated by commas, and a key `words`, with a string value of comma separated words you wish to scrape.